Popdeem/Popdeem-SDK-iOS/Docs/theme.md

 ---

 To integrate Popdeem into your iOS application, you can make use of our theming system.
-To implement your own theme, copy the *theme.json* file from this [link](https://gist.github.com/NQuinn27/df08250c6a9c7464b4e4 "Popdeem Theme"), and change the colours to suit.
+To implement your own theme, copy the *theme.json* file from this [link](https://gist.github.com/NQuinn27/df08250c6a9c7464b4e4 "Popdeem Theme"), or below, and change the colours to suit.
 When you are done, include this theme file in your project, and add the following to your `application: didFinishLaunchingWithOptions:` method in `AppDelegate.m`:

 	[PopdeemSDK setUpThemeFile:@"theme"];